Hornbill-Docs/esp-config/esp-config/customize/employee-portal/employee-portal-widgets.md

 -->

 # General Widgets
-Widgets are small, stand-alone appplets that can be embedded into the Employee Portal pages to add interactivity and additional features.
+Widgets are small, stand-alone applets that can be embedded into the Employee Portal pages to add interactivity and additional features.
 Widgets enhance the usability and provide quick access to information.

 ![General Widgets](/_books/esp-config/images/employee-portal-general-widgets.png)